fbpx

 It always depends on whether I am playing step-mum for the weekend.
 If it’s a family weekend, we usually bike ride along the beach front, have a picnic and snuggle with a Disney movie on or a barbecue on our balcony.
 If I have the weekend to myself, it’s usually yoga first thing both Saturday & Sunday.
 Following that I love heading to any of the local markets with a takeaway coffee.
 Sometimes I might go for a hike, catch up with mates or go for a beach walk with a girlfriend.
 I do also love going to the movies with mum.
 But when we are feeling adventurous we take our Combi to Brunswick Heads for the night!

-8 of the best Sports Bars on the Coast
+12 of the best Sports Bars on the Coast

-The Star Sports Bar (image supplied)
+Sports Bar at Hope Island Tavern, Hope Island (image supplied)

 Crafty’s Sports Bar